Bed Bath & Beyond's CEO is out as sales tumble - KESQ

 Tritton’s efforts did little to mask the company’s deep-seated problems.
 On Wednesday, the chain reported significantly lower-than-expected earnings for the past quarter, and the brand’s sales declined 27% from the same period a year ago.

-That sent the company’s stock falling as much as 13%.
-It’s now down more than 60% for the year.
+That sent the company’s stock falling as much as 20% in early trading.
+It’s now down about 65% for the year.

 Tritton’s departure was “inevitable” and that the earnings report “does very little to inspire confidence in the company’s trajectory,” said Neil Saunders, managing director of GlobalData, in an analyst note.